The importance of quality products

 Our offloading system uses recirculated water, resulting in less wastewater and decreased effluent.
 By limiting damage to fish during the offloading process, the quality of our product is enhanced.

-From boat to fish pit
+From boat to fish storage tanks

 Drainage on conveyer belts

-From scale to pits
+From weighing scale to fish storage tank

 After bag filling the bags are sealed and ink jetted.
 These bags are packed onto pallets and combined into batches.
 Each batch represents 62 tonnes of fishmeal, enough for three 20-foot containers when exported.